sarisabban/VaxDesign/README.md

 * TO = The end of the target site
 * SCAFFOLD = The protein scaffold structure generated from the Scaffold.py script
 * PROTOCOL = Choose between fixbb ot flxbb RosettaDesign
-* USERNAME = The [Robetta server](http://robetta.org/) username to generate and download the *Abinitio* fragment files and the PSIPRED secondary structure prediction file
+* USERNAME = The [Robetta server](http://robetta.org/) username to generate and download the AbinitioRelax fragment files and the PSIPRED secondary structure prediction file

-Example:

-`python3 VaxDesign.py -p 2y7q A B 420 429 scaffold.pdb fixbb siwa2`

-Calculation time is about 72 hours on a normal desktop computer.
+Calculation time is about 12 hours on a normal desktop computer.
 Access to the internet is a requirement since the VaxDesign.py script will be sending and retrieving data from some servers.

-5. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to simulate the folding of the final designed vaccine's protein structure.
+5. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to simulate the folding of the final designed vaccine structure.
 An HPC (High Preformance Computer) and the original C++ [Rosetta](https://www.rosettacommons.org/) are required for this step.
 This is just an evaluation step to check the design before you synthesise it, other folding simulation algorithms can be used, use what you find most reliable.

-### Manual
+### Breakdown
 You can run each step separatly, use the following commands to run each step:

 * Isolate motif:

-`python3 VaxDesign.py -m PDBID RCHAIN FROM TO` Example `python3 VaxDesign.py -m 2y7q B 420 429`
+`python3 VaxDesign.py -m PDBID RCHAIN FROM TO`

 * Isolate receptor:

-`python3 VaxDesign.py -r PDBID RCHAIN` Example `python3 VaxDesign.py -r 2y7q A`
+`python3 VaxDesign.py -r PDBID RCHAIN`

 * Graft motif onto the scaffold structure

-`python3 VaxDesign.py -g RECEPTOR.pdb MOTIF.pdb SCAFFOLD.pdb` Example `python3 VaxDesign.py -g receptor.pdb motif.pdb scaffold.pdb`
+`python3 VaxDesign.py -g RECEPTOR.pdb MOTIF.pdb SCAFFOLD.pdb`

 * Run the Fold From Loop protocol

-`python3 VaxDesign.py -f motif.pdb grafted.pdb FROM TO USERNAME` Example `python3 VaxDesign.py -f motif.pdb grafted.pdb 8 17 siwa2`
+`python3 VaxDesign.py -f motif.pdb grafted.pdb FROM TO USERNAME`

 In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure

 * RosettaDesign the structure

-`python3 VaxDesign.py -d PROTOCOL grafted.pdb FROM TO` Example `python3 VaxDesign.py -d fixbb grafted.pdb 8 17`
+`python3 VaxDesign.py -d PROTOCOL grafted.pdb FROM TO`

 In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure

 You can also choose to RosettaDesign only the suface of the structure (without changing your motif)

-`python3 VaxDesign.py -d PROTOCOL grafted.pdb MOTIF_AA_LIST` Example `python3 VaxDesign.py -d surface grafted.pdb 8 12 15 17 23 24 26 28`
+`python3 VaxDesign.py -d PROTOCOL grafted.pdb MOTIF_AA_LIST`

 * Generate fragments

-`python3 VaxDesign.py -F structure.pdb USERNAME` Example `python3 VaxDesign.py -F structure.pdb acresearch`
+`python3 VaxDesign.py -F structure.pdb USERNAME`

 * Help menu

 `python3 VaxDesign.py -h`

+### Tutorial
+Here is a tutorial that walks you through how to use the script and the results that can be expected.
+Here is also a [video]() that performs this tutorial

+#python3 VaxDesign.py -s 2y7q A B 420 429 Scaffold_Database
+#python3 VaxDesign.py -p 2y7q A B 420 429 scaffold.pdb fixbb siwa2
+#python3 VaxDesign.py -m 2y7q B 420 429
+#python3 VaxDesign.py -r 2y7q A
+#python3 VaxDesign.py -g receptor.pdb motif.pdb scaffold.pdb
+#python3 VaxDesign.py -f motif.pdb grafted.pdb 8 17 siwa2
+#python3 VaxDesign.py -d fixbb grafted.pdb 8 17
+#python3 VaxDesign.py -d surface grafted.pdb 8 12 15 17 23 24 26 28
+#python3 VaxDesign.py -F structure.pdb acresearch

-## References
+## Reference
 Please reference the following when using this script.
 *

 ## Thigns to do:
+* Add tutorial
 * Add a video
 * Add scaffold database
-* Add the references
+* Add the reference